-- Connect wire from twisted-pair designated as 'DC(+)' to terminal (A2-TB1-POS). - Connect wire designated as 'DC()' to terminal (A2-TB1-NEG) - Observing correct polarity, connect battery end of 'DC(+)' wire to a positive sense location on the battery. - Confirm polarity and connect battery end of 'DC()' wire to a negative(-) sense location on the battery. - Verify polarity of POS and NEG battery connections. - DO NOT energize ATevo until you configure Remote Sense jumpers per Section 11.4. - After Remote Sense Jumpers have been correctly configured, replace the safety shield and re-energize ATevo.
+- Connect wire from twisted-pair designated as 'DC(+)' to POS (positive) terminal of REMOTE SENSE (TB1). - Connect wire designated as 'DC()' to NEG (negative) terminal of TB1. - Observing correct polarity, connect battery end of 'DC()' wire to a positive () sense location on the battery. - Confirm polarity, and connect battery end of 'DC()' wire to a negative(-) sense location on the battery. - Verify polarity of POS and NEG battery connections. - DO NOT energize ATevo until you configure Remote Sense jumpers per Section 11.4. - After Remote Sense Jumpers have been correctly configured, replace the safety shield and re-energize ATevo.